Introduction:

 What Are Gallstones and Why Does Diet Matter?

 Gallstones are hard deposits that form inside the gallbladder.
-They can be small like sand or large like pebbles.
-These stones can block the bile ducts, causing pain, indigestion, and nausea.
-Your gallbladder helps in digesting fat.
-After a gallstone diagnosis, the wrong type of food can trigger pain or make the condition worse.
-That’s why following the right diet becomes very important.
-A proper diet can ease symptoms and reduce the risk of surgery.
-But in some cases, surgery becomes necessary—and for that, consulting the best surgeon in Pune, like Dr. Lalit Banswal, is a wise step.
+They can be as small as sand or as large as pebbles.
+These stones may block the bile ducts, leading to pain, indigestion, nausea, and bloating.
+The gallbladder plays an important role in digesting fat.
+After a gallstone diagnosis, eating the wrong type of food can trigger pain or worsen symptoms.

 Foods to Eat After Gallstone Diagnosis: